pran-7-5/eco_style/README.md

 Dough mixing pot

-strainer for frying = not the wire mesh one because hard to clean, the one with holes... don't keep it drained because it is stainless steel not ideal. and cast iron not possibl.
+strainer for frying = not the wire mesh one because hard to clean, the one with holes... don't keep it drained because it is stainless steel not ideal. and cast iron not possible.

-silicone spatula should be avoided

-Just don't use plastic plates

-** non-stick teflon(very dangerous), aluminium, steel, stainless steel, copper, plastic, tin, ceramic, non stick Teflon utensils should be avoided, but why ? becasuse = metals have leaching properties, can enter central nervous system, aluminium and copper turns to Al2O3 and CuO. ceramic has paint.
+** non-stick teflon(very dangerous), aluminium, steel, stainless steel, copper, plastic, silicone, tin, ceramic, non stick Teflon utensils should be avoided, but why ? becasuse = metals have leaching properties, can enter central nervous system, aluminium and copper turns to Al2O3 and CuO. ceramic has paint.

 Packaging